fastrean/Game-Modding-XCom2-WOTC-Not_So_Fast/README.md

 When this Cyberus got defeated, it will have a chance to spawn a Avator unit.

-The chance to spawn is depend on game difficulty, alien Force levels, and total number of completed missions.
+The chance to spawn new unit is depend on game difficulty, alien Force levels, and total number of completed missions.